 “Mastering Negotiation Across Boundaries” is a four day executive training, that goes beyond other negotiation workshops to address the challenges of negotiating across cultures, organizations and sectors.
 It offers a systematic approach to preparing and ex an effective negotiation strategy.
 The training combines an analytical and skill-based approach with the aim to introducing the fundamentals of negotiation analysis and practice with a focus on transnational negotiations.

 What you will gain from this training:

 - The tools and frameworks to build sustainable agreements

 - Strategies for consensus building

-- Understanding of the impact of social, organizational & cultural differences on negotiations
+- Understanding of the impact of social, organisational & cultural differences on negotiations

 - An opportunity to learn from faculty and expert practitioners

 - A lasting network of peers with similar backgrounds and experience